 Not all online billing services check that the invoice contains all information required under the Value Added Tax Act.
 Therefore, always check that your invoice complies with the provisions.
 Also include your company’s and your customer’s online billing address on the online invoice.
 If your company has customers abroad, check from your online invoice operator that its online billing service can be used by foreign customers.

+If your customer is a company, it has the right to demand electronic invoicing.
 The aim of online billing is to maintain the invoice in machine language throughout the invoicing process.
 Make sure that the online invoices are included in your company’s accounting.
 Invoices in an electronic format are also suitable for taxation, so you do not have to print out online invoices.

 Provide your customers and partners with your company’s online billing information after you have introduced online billing in your company.